Our Team

 Dr. Anjali Gowda Ferguson is the founder of Parenting Culture and an Indian American clinical psychologist with expertise in parenting, early childhood mental health, trauma, and cultural responsiveness.

 Dr. Anjali Gowda Ferguson is the founder of Parenting Culture and an Indian American clinical psychologist with expertise in parenting, early childhood mental health, trauma, and cultural responsiveness.
-She recently started my own parenting journey a little over a year ago and was continually struck by the lack of resources for parents of color.
+She recently started her own parenting journey a little over a year ago and was continually struck by the lack of resources for parents of color.
 While she specialized in parenting well before becoming a parent herself, she often found it hard to resonate with the interventions that existed.
 Something was missing in the world of parenting.
 Online/offline parenting spaces are stark in their lack of representation of minoritized communities.
 The spaces can feel uncomfortable and unwelcoming of cultural experiences and thoughts.
 Raising a biracial Blindian (Black and Indian) child has its unique challenges and she was moved to develop content that promoted understanding and competence of the cultural complexities.
 Thus, Parenting Culture was created.

 Dr. Ferguson can be contacted for consultations, workshops, and presentations regarding parenting, social determinants of health (SDH), racial socialization strategies/DEI principles, racial trauma information, raising biracial children, and general Parenting Culture inquiries.